-The criteria shown here is the calculation for a 10-year period.
+The criteria shown here is the calculation for ten years.

 Dividend Aristocrats 10-Year Dividend Growth Strategy

 Dividend Growth Criteria Explanation:

 - Dividend Yield > 1.5%.
-This is a simple filter designed to ensure only companies actually paying a dividend above 1.5% are listed.
-Anything less than 1.5% will not even payout in line with inflation.
+This is a simple filter designed to ensure only companies paying a dividend above 1.5% are listed—anything less than 1.5% will not even pay in line with inflation.

-- Dividend 1 Year Change > 8%.
-Here we want to see only companies with increased dividends in the last fiscal year of over 8%.
+- Dividend 1-Year Change > 8%.
+Here, we want only companies with increased dividends in the last fiscal year of over 8%.

-- Dividend 5 Year Change > 8%.
-Again, only those companies increasing dividends by more than 8% over the last five years.
+- Dividend 5-Year Change > 8%.
+Again, only those companies increased dividends by more than 8% over the last five years.

 - Dividend 10-Year Change > 8%.
 You get the idea.

-- Margin of Safety > 0.
-(Exclusive to Stock Rover) For me, the most important criterion of all, the Margin of Safety, using Warren Buffett’s calculation, the forward discounted cash flow (see our article on Intrinsic Value).
-Essentially, the higher the margin of safety, the more of a discount you are buying a stock for.
+- Margin of Safety> 0.
+(Exclusive to Stock Rover) For me, the most important criterion of all the Margin of Safety, using Warren Buffett’s calculation, is the forward discounted cash flow (see our article on Intrinsic Value).
+Essentially, the higher the margin of Safety, the more of a discount you buy a stock for.

 These criteria would typically return a list of only 2% of the NYSE or NASDAQ listed stocks.

 Dividend Investing Effort and Risk

-The effort required to implement a dividend investing strategy is significantly reduced by using a tool such as Stock Rover, which maintains a robust research and historical 10-year database of all the important metrics and measure you will need.
+The effort required to implement a dividend investing strategy is significantly reduced by using a tool such as Stock Rover, which maintains a robust research and historical 10-year database of all the important metrics and measures you will need.
 There are also many off-the-shelf tested screeners to help you find the stocks that meet your criteria.
 They have also implemented a reporting system that enables you to forecast the future income you will receive from your constructed portfolio; this is incredibly valuable.

 6. Trading Stocks

-Do not believe others when they say it is easy to learn; they probably what to sell you a course or access to a trading room.
+Do not believe others when they say it is easy to learn; they probably want to sell you a course or access to a trading room.
 You can, of course, teach yourself, and we have many great resources you can utilize.